January 25th 2021

 Fasting, whether it’s for a few hours a day, or a few days, a week or a block of days every few months, is not just about weight loss, or necessarily about weight loss at all, but about potentially preventing major killer diseases such as diabetes and cancer.
 Fasting increases fat loss, specifically of visceral fat - the dangerous type that clings to our middles and that has been linked to increased risk of type 2 diabetes, heart disease, certain cancers and Alzheimer’s.

 Fasting has also been associated with improved blood pressure and insulin sensitivity, better gut health, lower cholesterol and increased cognitive function as well as supporting an important repair process in the body called autophagy, which only happens when in a fasted state.
+"Autophagy simply means self-eating, a process that every cell in your body goes through," explains Cosmetic Dermatologist Dendy Engelman.
+"Processed foods and environmental toxins can slow autophagy down, so to combat that, you can activate the process through different eating habits, such as intermittent fasting."
 Think of autophagy as a ‘time-out’ or the ‘repair mode’ that allows the body the chance to rid itself of a buildup of cellular debris, too much of which can increase the risk of age-related diseases such as arthritis and type 2 diabetes.

 Fasting isn’t for everyone though, and children and pregnant women should steer clear as should those who suffer from adrenal fatigue or eating disorders.
 Those who have medical issues should seek advice first.